tomekzaw/tmsim/README.md

 ```

 ## Testing
 You may run the test suite by calling `test` method on `Algorithm` object.
-This method requires two arguments: an iterable of initial sequences (tuple, list, generator etc.) and a function that returns expected output (`True`, `False` or another value from `results_states` dictionary).
-Note that you may pass either lambda, function or method defined with `def` keyword.
+This method requires two arguments: an iterable of initial sequences (tuple, list, generator etc.) and a function that returns expected output (`True`, `False`, or another value from `results_states` dictionary).
+Note that you may pass either lambda or name of function/method defined with `def` keyword.
 ```python
 Algorithm({
     # write your algorithm here